What The...: Artwork

 Unlike the cover art of the majority of Black Flag's catalog, What The… was not designed or illustrated by Raymond Pettibon.
 Instead, the cover art was designed by vocalist Ron Reyes.
 This change was very negatively received.
 Gregory Adams of Exclaim! described the cover as "gasp-inducing," and said that it looked like, "a South Park character giving us the devil horns after getting juiced off a bag of Fun Dip."
 Marah Eakin of The A.V.
 Club described it as "downright hideous," and said that it looked like a, "mashup of some slime green globs, the Warheads candy guy, and Rude Dog."
 Michael Roffman of Consequence of Sound described it as "cringeworthy," and said that it was, "either a funny nod to '90s bumper stickers, or a sign at how well of a relationship Ginn still has with his brother/former Black Flag artist Raymond Pettibon.
 Either way?
 Yikes."

 Reception

 What The... was poorly received by music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 42, based on 10 reviews, which indicates "mixed or average reviews".

 AllMusic gave the album a rating of two and a half stars out of five.
 The reviewer felt that vocalist Ron Reyes "was never one of Black Flag's better vocalists, and he hasn't improved much after more than 30 years" and that "this music seems clumsy and half-hearted, and Ginn's interplay with new drummer Gregory Amoore [sic] feels sluggish and leaden at every turn."

+By contrast, both the A.V.
+Club and Pitchfork found Reyes' vocals to be a strong suit of an overall disappointing album.
+The former described Reyes' vocals as "meaty and dripping, his voice is a hundred scabs being ripped off at once", and the latter found the vocalist to be the effort's "unlikely star".
+However, both reviews faulted the album for having inconsistent musical quality across 22 tracks, despite periodic highlights.

 Track listing

 Personnel

+Personnel taken from What The... liner notes.